 Figure 5.
 Robust learning of microbiome-metabolome relationship is constrained by covariant shift.
 A,B. Learning microbiome-metabolome relationships using machine learning models.
 A. Two data-splitting strategies for testing model performance.
 Mice in the testing sets were randomly selected on a one-per-vendor basis for “interpolation” and exclusively selected from a single vendor for “extrapolation”.
 B. Training and testing accuracy in Random Forest regression models trained on absolute abundance of bacterial species.
 Data in day 0 were removed from the analysis.
 C,D. Covariant shift in cross-validation.
 C. Presence (threshold: 0.001%) and prevalence of bacterial species in baseline microbiota across mice and vendors.
 Species absent in any mouse baseline sample were not shown.
 The prevalence score of a species across mice was defined as the fraction of mice that contains this species in their baseline microbiota and that across vendors was the fraction of vendors whose mice all contain this species.
 D. Receiver operating characteristic (ROC) curve analysis of the similarity between training and testing datasets.
 A Random Forest classifier trained to discriminate the two datasets outputs area under the ROC curve (auc) as a similarity score (see Methods for details).
 E-H. Potential producers and cross-feeding relationships for propionate production.
 E,F. Correlation of baseline unclassified (Un.)
 Parabacteroides absolute abundance with initial propionate production rates on day 0 (E) and rates in later days (F).
 Gray line: linear regression (R2 and P-value are indicated in the plot); shading area: standard error of the regression.
 G,H. Simulated effects of cross-feeding (c.f.)
 (G) and inulin availability (H) on growth and propionate flux of two-genera Bacteroides-Parabacteroides community. w/ c.f.: mixing Bacteroides and Parabacteroides in 1:1 ratio; w/o c.f.: mixing Parabacteroides and its clone mate in 1:1 ratio.

 Supplementary figures:

+Related to methods